 Sarah wasn’t overly happy that I’d gone through the muddy section, and that we had to now go back through it on our own, but we had no issues and I was fairly confident it would be OK (and we had Maxtrax or the winch if really needed).

 About an hour later, whilst we were relaxing at Aire Crossing, the vehicles came back and I had a chat to them.
-They said it just got worse and worse, and one got stuck in the middle of a big, sloppy mud run, whilst the other ripped a bash plate off so they turned around to come back.
+They said it just got worse and worse, and one got stuck in the middle of a big, sloppy mud run, whilst the other ripped one of their bash plates off so they turned around to come back.

 They showed me some video footage, which reminded me of Mundaring Powerlines in WA, and I think we probably made a good call to turn around and head back.